|

 STONE CROSS WINDMILL

-Wholemeal flour using locally grown wheat is still available to purchase before the Windmill closes for the Winter season.
+Wholemeal flour using locally grown wheat and ground by the mill is available to purchase.

 We look forward to seeing you and celebrate your generosity throughout the season.